lichen-community-systems/Flocking/README.md

 Compatibility
 -------------

-Flocking currently depends on the Audio Data API in Firefox 4.
+Flocking works with Firefox 4's Audio Data API and WebKit's Web Audio API.
+At the moment it supports Firefox 4 out of the box and the latest Chrome 10.
 It won't work on other browsers.

-Google has introduced a competing API, the Web Audio API.
-Support for it is planned in a future version of Flocking.
+Web Audio support in Chrome is still experimental, so you need to manually configure it before it will play audio.
+To set it up, type "about:flags" into the URL bar and enable the "Web Audio" option at the bottom of the list.

 Licensing
 ---------